Incorporation process

 Special limited partnership (Société en commandite spéciale or SCSp)

-The SCSp may be formed before a Luxembourg notary or under private seal, which is the most common.
+The SCSp may be formed under private seal (or before a Luxembourg notary, which is uncommon in practice).
 There is a high level of contractual freedom, the provisions applicable to the SCSp being contractually provided for in the limited partnership agreement.
-The SCSp is formed by the execution of the limited partnership agreement by at least one general partner (associé commandité) and at least one limited partner (associé commanditaire).
+The SCSp is formed by the execution of the limited partnership agreement by at least 1 general partner (associé commandité) and at least 1 limited partner (associé commanditaire).

-The contributions can be made by means of a contribution in cash, kind or industry.
+The contributions can be made by means of contributions in cash, kind or industry.
 No external valuation is required.

 Malaysia